Class Year: 2019

 Have you had the opportunity to do research with a professor?
 What did you learn from that experience?

-I will be doing the Rogers Research Program this summer with Professor Jens Mache.
-We will be doing researching on cybersecurity, which is something I am very eager to explore.
+I did the Rogers Research Program in 2017 with Professor Jens Mache.
+We conducted research on cybersecurity, which was something I was very excited to explore.

 What’s your favorite thing about living in Portland?